BALARAMGHOSH/BALARAMGHOSH/README.md

 ⚡ I'm a Software Developer with an experience in Development, Analysis and Content Writing with particular expertise in Web, Machine Learning and Cloud Technologies.
 I am looking for opportunities in Web, Cloud and Community Roles in-general with a flair of solving problems as I learn new things.

-Skills: JAVA / JS / HTML / CSS / C
+Skills: JAVA / ANDROID / JS / HTML / CSS / C

 - 🔭 I’m currently working on Android development.
 - 🌱 I’m currently learning Javascript.